mako-framework/docs/04_command_line/02_custom_commands.md

 You'll have to register your command with the reactor command line tool before you can use it.

-They are registered in the ```app/config/application.php``` configuration file.
+Commands are registered in the ```app/config/application.php``` configuration file.
 The array key is the name of your command and the value is the comand class name.

-Check out the [this page](:base_url:/packages:packages#commands) of the documentation to see how you register your custom commands in packages.
+Check out the [this page](:base_url:/docs/:version:/packages:packages#commands) of the documentation to see how you register your custom commands in packages.

 	'commands' =>
 	[